 You’ll want to know how long your prospective contractor has been in business.
 The more time they’ve spent performing roofing work, the more storms they’ve weathered.
 Also, more of their work is out there to prove that their workmanship passes the test of time.

 Knowing how long a potential roofing contractor has been in business will also give you insight into the company’s follow-through for their warranties and contracts.
 You wouldn’t want to deal with a contractor that’s opened up a new roofing company under a different name just so that they’re no longer bound to their service agreements.
 Similarly, you wouldn’t want a contractor that started a new company under a new name to escape a bad reputation.

 If a roofer has been around for a long time, say ten years, and is a reputable roofing contractor, then that’s a lot of trust that they’ve earned and maintained over the years!

 Discovering a contractor’s reputation is easier now than ever.
-Proven Roofing, for example, has 4.9 stars out of 5 based on 135 Google reviews at the time of this writing.
+Proven Contracting, for example, has 4.9 stars out of 5 based on 135 Google reviews at the time of this writing.
 That’s a lot of satisfied customers!

 In addition to Yelp, Google, Angie’s List, Home Advisor, and more, you should also check the Better Business Bureau (BBB) to see if any formal complaints have been lodged.
 If a contractor has a C rating, they haven’t been doing a good job serving their customers.